The Greeks Options are Not Stocks

 For example, experienced stock traders do not always buy stock.
 Sometimes they know to sell short—hoping to profit when the stock price declines.
 Too many novice option traders do not consider the concept of selling options (hedged to limit risk), rather than buying them.

 Options are very special investment tools, and there is far more a trader can do than simply buying and selling individual options.
 Options have characteristics that are not available elsewhere in the investment universe.
-For example, there is a set of mathematical tools ("the Greeks") that traders use to measure risk.
+For example, there is a set of mathematical tools (the Greeks) that traders use to measure risk.
 If you don't grasp just how important that is, think about this:

-If you can measure risk (i.e,, maximum gain or loss) for a given position, then you can also minimize it.
+If you can measure risk (i.e., maximum gain or loss) for a given position, you can also minimize it.
 Translation: Traders can avoid nasty surprises by knowing how much money can be lost when the worst-case scenario occurs.